Herpes zoster (shingles) vaccine: Canadian Immunization Guide

 Very common adverse events occur in 10% or more of vaccinees.
 Common adverse events occur in 1% to less than 10% of vaccinees.

-Systemic adverse events, primarily fatigue and myalgia are common in LZV recipients (less than 8%) and very common in RZV recipients (reported by up to half of clinical trial vaccine recipients).
-For RZV, they include headache (reported by up to 40% of clinical trial vaccine recipients).
+Systemic adverse events, primarily fatigue and myalgia, are very common in RZV recipients (reported by up to half of clinical trial vaccine recipients).
+Headache was reported by up to 40% of clinical trial vaccine recipients.

 Local and systemic reactions that were severe enough to interfere with normal activities have been more frequently reported following the receipt of RZV than LZV.
 However, these reactions have been temporary (lasting 2-3 days).
 Patient education on the short-term reactogenicity of the RZV is recommended prior to vaccine administration to promote adherence to the second dose.